haruka-takagi-datascience/data_collection/README.md

 <img src="images/img_3.png">

 There are 4 scripts in this webscraping process.

+### yahoo_webcrawl_1.py
-1. yahoo_webcrawl_1.py: collects urls from yahoo answer page search.
+This script collects urls from yahoo answer page search.
 With a maximum of 300 urls per search term.
 This script outputs a dataframe of seed_word, rank, url and word_id.
 <img src="images/img_4.png">

+### yahoo_webcrawl_2.py
-3. yahoo_webcrawl_2.py: Scrapes html files for saving from url list from yahoo_webcrawl_1.py
+This script scrapes html files for saving from url list from yahoo_webcrawl_1.py This script outputs a folder of saved html files, as well as add a aws s3 file path location column to url_df.csv dataframe.

 4. yahoo_webcrawl_3.py: From each html file, extracts